Skip to content

 Education

 Education can provide a foundation that enables knowledge of health behaviours and determinants, stable employment, financial security, and social connections (ABS 2011; Biddle & Cameron 2012; Hart et al. 2017).
-Indigenous Australians who complete Year 12 or higher are more likely to be employed (Shirodkar et al. 2018; Venn 2018), which is consistent with the general Australian population (ABS 2019).
+First Nations people who complete Year 12 or higher are more likely to be employed (Shirodkar et al. 2018; Venn 2018), which is consistent with the general Australian population (ABS 2019a).

-Education outcomes for Indigenous Australians are affected by access and participation in education, family and community engagement, home learning environments, the availability of mentors and culturally inclusive support strategies (Productivity Commission 2016).
+Education outcomes for First Nations people are affected by access and participation in education, family and community engagement, home learning environments, the availability of mentors and culturally inclusive support strategies (Productivity Commission 2016).

 Employment